 Dominique Simon-Levine encourages this mother to stay on this path and hold her position

 This early period of recovery is fragile, as you say, even dangerous.
-As important as it is to remove the drugs, it is even more important to add in things that take the place of the drugs and that provide meaning, guidance, and that support recovery and health…a job, volunteer work, exercise, self-help, a recovery coach, a therapeutic group (read this post addressing pursuits that competes with use).
+As important as it is to remove the drugs, it is even more important to add in things that take the place of the drugs and that provide meaning, guidance, and that support recovery and health.
+For instance, a job, volunteer work, exercise, self-help, a recovery coach, a therapeutic group (read this post addressing pursuits that competes with use).

 Sober houses can breed complicated dynamics

-Sober houses play an important role in early recovery but they can be uneven and too dependent on the people staying in them.
-Good management and governance are key.
+Sober houses play an important role in early recovery.
+But they can also be uneven and too dependent on the people staying in them.
+Good management and governance are therefore key.
 One studied approach is called the Social Model.
 Not that you can do much about the model in place at your son’s house, but readers may like to read about how some sober houses govern themselves… https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4220294/

 Learning how to be in a relationship of any kind is important to a continued and sane recovery.
 Many of us have never learned how to navigate relationships.
 We get tangled up, upset, and resentful.
 It can turn into an obsession, and is especially hard if we’re living with that person.
 Perhaps you focus on this skill and suggest to your son that managing this problematic relationship is important to his sobriety.
 A process group or therapist can help with this.
 Being in relationships is a life-long need and so learning about them is going to be important to a continued sobriety.